tuur29/surveytool/README.md

 2. Start project (`yarn start` / `npm run start`)
 3. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### Production build

-`yarn build` builds the app for production to the `build` folder.
+- `yarn build` builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+- Bundle the output with `yarn bundle`, this will give you a single `dist/surveytool.min.js` you can upload and use.

+Demo:

+- To update the demo page run `./deploy_demo.sh`.

 ### Learn More